 Try to generate curiosity with your headlines, don't give all the information about the article away in your headline.

 Put some excitement and emotion in your headlines.
 Research shows that this triggers people to click on it.
 You can do this, for example, by using strong and emotional words.
+Check our help article on how to write the best converting headlines here.

-An A/B headline testing feature in your CMS(like Newsifier has) can help you test different headlines simultaneously and get a better understanding of which headlines work better than others.
+An A/B headline testing feature in your CMS (like Newsifier has) can help you test different headlines simultaneously and get a better understanding of which headlines work better than others.

 While it is always a good idea to experiment with your headlines and content, it is important to always adhere to Google's News policy.